djangofan/spring-boot-karate-example/README.md

 Spring Boot JMS proxy with Karate tests and Gatling performance runner.

-<span style="color:red">TODO:  This project isn't working at the moment.
-I want to refactor it to use Docker ActiveMQ.</span>
+- TODO:  This project isn't working at the moment.
+I want to refactor it to use Docker ActiveMQ.

 ## Execute